Scottish Government responds to review of mental health services at Polmont

-Category: Civil Rights and Freedoms, Basic Health and Welfare, Family Environment and Alternative Care, Children in conflict with the law, Special protection measures
+Category: Civil Rights and Freedoms, Disability, Basic Health and Welfare, Family Environment and Alternative Care, Child justice system, Special protection measures

 Justice Secretary Humza Yousaf’s response included a commitment to develop a bespoke mental health strategy for young people, end the routine use of strip searches and to “explore options” for a pilot of in cell phones to support family contact.

 Giving his statement on 19th June 2019, Mr Yousaf noted: